mheidinger/PReek/README.md

 - [x] Don't mark as unread if last modification is from user
 - [ ] Better link placement for events?
 - [ ] Link commits (and maybe force pushed?) not to commit directly but filtered files page
-- [ ] Update PRs also w/o new notifications: you don't get notifications e.g. if you yourself merged a PR
+- [x] Update PRs also w/o new notifications: you don't get notifications e.g. if you yourself merged a PR
 - [ ] Start Screen
   - [ ] Logo + Welcome
   - [ ] Basic settings?
 PAT + URLs?
   - [ ] Notice around notification usage + PAT permissions?
+- [ ] Rate Limiting?